Short field trips

 Join us for a unique opportunity to visit the Tolga Bat Hospital, where you’ll get an up-close look at bat conservation in action.
 This day trip includes a stop at a Spectacled Flying-fox camp, where we’ll observe these fascinating bats in their natural habitat and a visit to the hospital to learn about Tolga’s work - rescue, rehabilitation, research, wildlife-friendly fencing and ecotourism.
 Delegates will be transported by bus from Cairns to Tolga Bat Hospital and back.

 The trip will be offered on two different days during the conference, Sunday 3 August before the Welcome Mixer and Wednesday 6 August on the workshop day.
+The Sunday trip is a great chance to visit if you are attending the National Flying-fox Forum on Wednesday!
 Participants should bring their own snacks/lunch, as we’ll return after lunchtime.
 Don’t miss this chance to experience one of Australia’s leading bat care and conservation facilities.

 kURANDA DAY TRIP AND BAT WALK